Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/web-dev-languages/_index.md

 CSS is all about style.
 It decides how your HTML will look.

-For example you might say you want your title is big and underlined, your image is centered, and your button is blue.
+For example you might want your title to be big and underlined, your image to be centered, and your button to be blue.
 It's all up to you.

 You'll get to play with CSS a little later.